 Some of the main benefits included in the cap, comprise child benefit, housing benefit, incapacity benefit, income support and job seekers allowance (although this is not an exhaustive list).

 The provision and allocation of rented affordable housing is through Home-Link.
 Applicants must register on the Housing Register.

 The Intermediate housing is generally administered through the Government’s appointed Help to Buy Agent for the East and South East.

 Home-Link is the choice based lettings scheme for all council and housing association homes in Cambridgeshire and West Suffolk.

-Properties that are available to rent are advertised each week on the website (www.home-link.org.uk) and applicants ‘bid’ for properties that they are interested in.
+Properties that are available to rent are advertised each week on the Home-Link website and applicants ‘bid’ for properties that they are interested in.

 To participate in Home-Link, applicants need to have a local connection to the local authority who they wish to register their application with.

-Allocations are let in accordance with the Council’s Lettings Policy and all applicants will be assessed to determine their eligibility to be placed on the housing register.
-This is to ensure homes are let to those in highest assessed need and ensures that the Council meets its legal obligations as set out in the Housing Act 1996 (as amended).
+Allocations are let in accordance with the Council’s Lettings Policy.
+All applicants will be assessed to determine their eligibility to be placed on the housing register.
+This ensures homes get let to those in the highest assessed need.
+It also ensures that we meet the legal obligations as set out in the Housing Act 1996 (as amended).

-Once an applicant has been assessed they will be placed in one of the following banding categories dependent on their housing need.
+Once an applicant has been assessed they will be placed in one of the following banding categories.
+This is dependent on their housing need: